-Setting the table will also bring ease to the host, as each dish can be carried to the table in serving platters as they come out, as opposed to serving individual plates in a different room.
-Save time and energy and watch your guest's eyes light up as they see a beautiful spread of food displayed with the table setting.
+The table setting will also bring ease to the host, as each dish can be carried to the table in serving platters as they come out, as opposed to serving individual plates in a different room.
+Save time and energy and watch your guests’ eyes light up as they see a beautiful spread of food displayed with the table setting.

 Are There Different Types of Table Settings?

 Yes, there are traditional ways of setting the table for the different levels of formality gatherings can have.
 Think of these as a starting point when it comes to drawing inspiration for table settings in your home.
 Setting the table can be thoughtful for any moment or event, whether that's enjoying a cup of coffee and a pastry in the morning or dinner with your in-laws.
 Setting the table with serveware in different ways can reflect the occasion.

 But don't feel limited to these, feel free to design your own style and table setting.
 Use these three as a starting point to understanding silverware rules, the type of glasses needed for different meals, and which dinnerware set or serveware to use, but feel free to let your creativity drive how you set your table.

 For a basic table setting, place the plate in the center.
 Fold a napkin in a simple triangle and face it away from the plate, putting it on the left-hand side.
 The fork lays on top of the napkin, the knife is set to the right of the plate, and the glass is placed above that.
 Voila!